Where to find the COVID-19 vaccine in Providence - NewsBreak

 (Sean Rayford / Getty)

-(PROVIDENCE, RI) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Providence have it on hand, according to an online database.
+(PROVIDENCE, RI) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Providence, where several locations have it on hand, according to an online database.

 Here are several locations where you can find the vaccine in Providence: